nkandpa2/nkandpa2.github.io/index.md

 ## Experience

-I graduated in 2018 from the University of Maryland, College Park with a B.Eng. in Computer Engineering.
+I graduated in 2018 from the University of Maryland, College Park with a degree in Computer Engineering.
 During my undergrad I did research at the intersection of computer security and deep learning that focused on malware detection.

 After graduating I worked for a couple years at a [proprietary trading firm](https://sig.com) as a software engineer.